 If a strongly gravitating source is dynamical rather than static, it will emit gravitational waves (Chap.
-26).
+27).
 The amplitudes of those waves, like the influence of the source's mass, die out as 1/r far from the source, so spacetime retains its asymptotic time-translation, rotation and space-translation symmetries.
 These symmetries continue to enforce integral conservation laws on the gravitationally measured mass, angular momentum and linear momentum [Eqs.
-(24.92), (24.93), (24.96)], but with the new requirement that one include, in the fluxes through S, contributions from the gravitational waves' energy, angular momentum and linear momentum; see Chap.
-26.
+(25.102), (25.103), (25.106)], but with the new requirement that one include, in the fluxes through \mathcal{S} , contributions from the gravitational waves' energy, angular momentum and linear momentum; see Chap.
+27.

-For a more detailed and rigorous derivation and discussion of these asymptotic conservation laws, see Chaps.
+For a brief derivation and discussion of these asymptotic conservation laws, see Sec.
+3.3.2 of Thorne (1983); and for far greater detail, see Chaps.
 18 and 19 of MTW.